mantry444/project-Euler/README.md

 # project-Euler
-solution for qn of project Euler
+  In this section, I tried to solve the archived questions of project euler https://projecteuler.net/archives.